syseleven/grav-docs-metakube/pages/02.documentation/14.metakube-api/default.en.md

 ### Example

-To get a list of clusters in the project where the API Account was created in, you get call:
+To get a list of clusters in the project where the API Account was created in, call:

 ```bash
 curl 'https://metakube.syseleven.de/api/v1/projects/<PROJECT_ID>/clusters' -H 'authorization: Bearer <YOUR_TOKEN>' -H 'accept: application/json'